freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 # Projects #

 ## 4G/4G address space split for i386 ##

 Contact: Konstantin Belousov, <kib@FreeBSD.org>

-Most 32-bit FreeBSD architectures, including i386, starts to suffer from the growth of software during the recent decade.
+Most 32-bit FreeBSD architectures, including i386, started to suffer from the rapid growth of the size of software during the past decade.
-When a 32-bit address space is enough, 32-bit mode still has an advantage over the 64-bit one, due to the smaller memory traffic and more economical use of caches, but it is harder to provide the self-hosting i386 system build.
+When a 32-bit address space is enough space for a given task, 32-bit mode still has an intrinsic advantage over 64-bit mode, due to less memory traffic and more economical use of caches.
+It has grown harder to provide the self-hosting i386 system build due to the increase in size of the build tools.

-Our i386 kernel so far split the 4GB address space of the platform into 3GB (minus 4MB) accessible to userspace, and 1GB for kernel itself.
-In other words, neither kernel nor userspace could access a full 4GB.
-Programs such as clang and lld require very large virtual address spaces for linking and 3GB is not enough for them.
-The kernel has trouble fitting into the 1GB limitation with the modern sizing for network buffers, ZFS and other KVA-hungry in-kernel code.
+The FreeBSD i386 kernel, prior to the 12.0-RELEASE version, split the 4GB address space of the platform into 3GB (minus 4MB) accessible to userspace accesses and 1GB for kernel accesses.
+In other words, neither kernel nor userspace could access a full 4GB address space.
+Programs that require very large virtual address spaces, such as clang when compiling or lld when linking, could run out of address
+space: 3GB of address space was insufficient for their operation.
+The kernel also had trouble fitting into the traditional 1GB limitation of address space with the modern sizing for network buffers, ZFS and other KVA-hungry in-kernel subsystems.

-In FreeBSD 12, i386 now provides dedicated address spaces for userspace and kernel, giving each mode full 4GB (minus 8MB) of usable addresses.
-The userspace on i386 now has access to the same amount of address space as compat32 on amd64 kernel, and there is much more breathing space for the kernel itself.
+In FreeBSD 12, the i386 architecture has been changed to provide dedicated separate address spaces for userspace and kernel, giving each mode full access to 4GB (minus 8MB) of usable address space.
+The userspace on the i386 architecture now has access to the same amount of address space as the compat32 subsystem in the amd64 architecture kernel.
+The increase in kernel address space enable further growth and maintainability of the i386 architecture.

-We use two page director entries (PDEs) shared between modes, one for mapping the page table, another for the mode switching trampoline and other required system tables, such as GDT/IDT/TSS, which must be mapped always.
-Significant change was required for the locore code, of which the page table creation part was completely rewritten in C (from assembly), improving readability.
+The split 4GB/4GB user/kernel implementation uses two page directory entries (PDEs) shared between modes: one for mapping the page table, another for the mode switching trampoline and other required system tables.
+The required system tables, which must always be mapped, regardless of kernel or user mode, includes such things as the GDT/IDT/TSS entries.
+Significant changes were made to the locore code.
+The page table creation portion of the code was completely rewritten from assembly to C, improving readability and maintainability of the code.

-Because user address space is no longer shared with the kernel, the copyout(9) functions needed to be rewritten to make transient mapping of userspace pages for duration of accesses.
-Initial implementation used the vm_fault_quick_hold_pages() framework, but was later optimized for faster small block copying by hand-written assembler routines which temporary switched to user mode mappings from a trampoline.
+Because the user address space is no longer shared with the kernel, the copyout(9) functions was rewritten to make a transient mapping of userspace pages for duration of any needed accesses.
+The initial implementation used the vm_fault_quick_hold_pages() framework, but this was later optimized by temporarily switching to user mode mappings from a trampoline, and then using hand-written assembler routines to perform a faster small block copy operation.

-Future plans for maintenance of i386 include making the i386 pmap capable of runtime selection of the PAE or non-PAE page table format and bringing NX mappings for regular i386 kernel.
+Future plans for maintenance of i386 include making the i386 pmap capable of runtime selection of the PAE or non-PAE page table format and bringing NX (no execute) mappings for regular i386 kernel.

 Sponsor: The FreeBSD Foundation